xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 ### Quick Tips

-You can also install Katalon Plugin to directly create a Jira issue when linking a Test Run.
+You can also install Katalon Plugin to go directly to Jira and create a new Jira issue for the Test Run and Defects.

 Follow these steps: